 Prompts are the linguistic inputs that guide a Large Language Model (LLM) when it generates a response.
 They’re basically the instructions, questions, or statements you give your LLM to guide it as it responds to queries.
 The quality of your prompt is directly related to the quality of the response you receive.

-Although the word "prompt" – defined as language that guides thought and actions – has been around for centuries, it’s only recently been applied to AI.
+Although the word prompt – defined as language that guides thought and actions – has been around for centuries, it’s only recently been applied to AI.
 Early language models, developed in the 1990s, relied on simple prompts to generate simple responses.
-Modern LLMs require more sophisticated prompt techniques.
+Modern LLMs require more sophisticated prompt techniques, such as the use of LLM agents and functions.
 Thus, the field of AI prompt engineering was born.

 Understanding prompt engineering